 Examples of decisions where the company can pass a board resolution, in accordance with the Companies Act:

 - Opening a bank account and authorising employees for transactions

 For more information, read our article on board resolutions in Singapore.

 On the other hand, shareholders can make two types of resolutions.
 The two types are special resolutions, and ordinary resolutions.

 A special resolution is a formal decision passed by at least 75% majority of the votes cast at a meeting.
 Generally for public companies, 21 days’ written notice must be given for the meeting.
 For private companies, 14 days’ written notice must be given.
 However, the meeting can be held at shorter notice if members who hold at least 95% of the voting rights agree.
 In addition, the company must lodge a copy of all special resolutions at ACRA.

 Typically, special resolutions are needed when the decision to be made is especially important.
-Examples of decisions where the company must pass a special shareholder resolution, in accordance with the Companies Act, to:
+Examples of decisions where the company must pass a special shareholder resolution, in accordance with the Companies Act, include decisions to:

 An ordinary resolution is a formal decision passed by at least 50% majority of the votes cast at a meeting.
 14 days’ written notice must be given for the meeting.
 However, the meeting can be held at shorter notice if members who hold at least 95% of the voting rights agree.